Wen777/goban/README.md

 ## Contributing

-If you'd like to contribute to Goban, please contact: bestian@gmail.com
+If you'd like to contribute to Goban, please contact with: bestian@gmail.com